 4. You can use a TFSA to save for your parents’ health care

 Are you responsible for helping aging parents?
-Then a TFSA can be a great way to help them with the cost of health care at home or in a long-term care facility.
-If it looks like your parents will be unable to fully cover such costs, you can use your TFSA to help them make ends meet.
-Or, you can give your parents money to contribute to TFSAs in their names, if you’ve maxed out the contributions to your TFSA.
+A TFSA can be a great way to help them with the cost of aging.
+Health care at home or in a long-term care facility can be expensive.
+If your parents are unable to fully cover such costs, you can use your TFSA to help them.
+You could also give your parents money to contribute to their own TFSAs.
+This is an interesting option if you’ve maxed out the contributions to your own TFSA.

 5. You can use a TFSA to save for a rainy day

-It’s an uncertain world and there’s no way of predicting the unexpected expenses that life can toss your way.
+It’s an uncertain world.
+There’s no way of predicting the unexpected expenses that life can toss your way.
 For example, the COVID-19 pandemic affected many Canadians financially.

-A TFSA is ideal for letting you put aside money in good times and withdraw it – with tax-free investment growth – in bad.
-You can use your TFSA to cover any type of contingency, including:
+A TFSA is ideal for letting you put aside money in an emergency fund for unexpected hardship.
+Remember that any investment growth it generates is also tax-free.
+You can use your TFSA to cover any need, including: